Information, Product, and Cyber Security

 Basic Concept

-We visualize risks from the perspective of corporate risk management, with uniform standards across the global Group, and implement risk management for each related function.
-In addition, through the implementation of a comprehensive and harmonized new governance model and strategy, we are particularly focused on achieving the following:
+From the perspective of corporate risk management, we visualize risks based on a unified global standard across the entire Group and implement risk management measures across all related functions.
+Moreover, through the execution of a comprehensive and harmonized new governance model and strategy, we are particularly focused on achieving the following:

-- Increase resilience to cyber-attacks not only in our general IT systems, but also in our products and services, their development and manufacturing environments.
+- Enhancing cyber-attack resilience not only in our general IT systems but also in our products, services, and their development and manufacturing environments

-- Continuously ensure product security throughout the entire product lifecycle, including the supply chain, to ensure a consistent supply of products and services.
+- Ensuring continuous product security across the entire product lifecycle, including the supply chain, to maintain stable delivery of products and services

 Information Security Governance